FAQ: Reserves Policies and Procedures

 When are Reserve Lists due?

-To ensure availability on the first day of classes, please submit requests for new lists or additions to existing lists by:
+To ensure availability on the first day of classes, please submit requests for new lists or additions to existing lists as follows:

 Lists turned in after these dates will be processed in the order of receipt unless: